 The best way to water your dumbcane is to let it get moderately dry and then completely drench the soil.
 Keep in mind you can only use this method if you have a drainage hole in your pot.
 Without one you risk causing root rot and killing your plant.

-Let the soil dry to at least 1" before you repeat the process and never let the soil get bone dry.
+Let the soil dry to 1″ before you repeat the process and never let the soil get bone dry.
 In their native habitat, these plants tend to have consistently moist soil.

-Like many houseplants, dieffenbachia plants need a soil that retain some water but also drain well.
+Like many houseplants, dieffenbachia plants need a soil that retain some water but also one that drains well.
 If you get a standard potting soil it may pack too tightly and drown out the roots, so mix in perlite or coarse sand to add aeration.

 If you want to make your own soil mix from scratch, here’s a good recipe: